Jeonse vs. Monthly Rent in 2026 — The Real Math Behind Which One Actually Wins

 - You're in a regional small city with a 5%+ conversion rate

-- Jeonse loan rates are running high at 4.5%+
+- Jeonse loan rates are high at 4.5%+

-| Under 55 million KRW | 17% | 10 million KRW in rent | 1.7 million KRW |
+| Under 55 million KRW | 17% | 10 million KRW in rent | 1.7 million KRW | |

-| Under 70 million KRW | 15% | 10 million KRW in rent | 1.5 million KRW |
+| Under 70 million KRW | 15% | 10 million KRW in rent | 1.5 million KRW | |

-For a salaried worker earning under 55 million KRW paying 1 million KRW × 12 months in rent, that's 1.7 million KRW back per year.
-Spread across 12 months, that works out to roughly 140,000 KRW in monthly savings.
+| Over 70 million KRW | No credit | - | - | For a salaried worker earning under 55 million KRW and paying 1 million KRW × 12 months in rent, the refund is 1.7 million KRW per year.
+Spread over 12 months, that is about 140,000 KRW in monthly savings.
+Eligibility |

 - A residence within national housing size limits (85㎡ or less) or with an officially assessed value of 400 million KRW or less